agude/agude.github.io/_drafts/2019-04-15-python_patterns_total_ordering.md

 {% include lead_image.html %}

 Python classes come with a set of rich comparison operators.
-I can lexically compare strings like so:
+I can compare strings lexically like so:

 {% highlight python %}
 "alex" > "alan"
 "dog" < "cat"
 {% endhighlight python %}

-And of course I can sort numbers, even integers and floats together:
+And I can sort numbers including integers and floats:

 {% highlight python %}
 sorted((4, 3, 2.2, 5)) == (2.2, 3, 4, 5)